Urine Protein (Dipstick)

 What might affect my test results?

-Certain medications can also affect the results of this test.
+Certain medicines can also affect the results of this test.

 How do I get ready for this test?

-Ask your health care provider if any medications you're taking or medical conditions you have may affect this test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider if any medicines you're taking or health conditions you have may affect this test.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.